How To Write The Quadratic Function In Vertex Form

 1. Using Vertex Form to Solve Quadratic Equations:

 The vertex form can be used to solve quadratic equations of the form ax² + bx + c = 0.
 By setting f(x) = 0 in the vertex form, you can solve for x using algebraic manipulations.
-This can be particularly useful when the quadratic equation is not easily factorable.
+Worth adding: this can be particularly useful when the quadratic equation is not easily factorable.
+2.

 The axis of symmetry of a parabola is a vertical line that passes through the vertex.
 The equation of the axis of symmetry is x = h, where 'h' is the x-coordinate of the vertex.
 Knowing the axis of symmetry can help you quickly sketch the graph of the parabola.

 The range of a quadratic function is the set of all possible output values (y-values).
 If the parabola opens upwards (a > 0), the range is [k, ∞), where 'k' is the y-coordinate of the vertex.
-If the parabola opens downwards (a < 0), the range is (-∞, k].
+Even so, if the parabola opens downwards (a < 0), the range is (-∞, k].
+4.

 In calculus, the vertex form can be useful in finding the maximum or minimum value of a function and in analyzing the behavior of the function.
 The vertex represents a critical point of the function, which can be used to determine intervals of increasing and decreasing behavior.